Free RFQ Template | Request for Quotation Excel

 A good RFQ removes ambiguity.
 The more precise you are, the more accurate and comparable the quotes will be.
 Here's what to include:

-- How you want the supplier to respond — structure their quote so you can actually compare apples to apples
+• How you want the supplier to respond: structure their quote so the numbers land in comparable columns

 Best format for an RFQ